Grace Kelly: 1954–1956: Critical acclaim and final films

 Kelly played the role of Bing Crosby's long-suffering wife, Georgie Elgin, in The Country Girl (1954), after a pregnant Jennifer Jones bowed out.
 Already familiar with the play, Kelly was highly interested in the part.
 To do it, MGM once again would have to lend Kelly to Paramount Pictures.
 Kelly was adamant, and threatened the studio, saying that if they did not allow her to do the film she would pack her bags and leave for New York for good.
 MGM eventually relented.
 Kelly also negotiated a more lucrative contract in light of her recent success.
 In the film, Kelly played the wife of a washed-up, alcoholic singer, played by Crosby.
 Her character becomes torn emotionally between her two lovers, played by Crosby and William Holden.
 She was again dressed by Edith Head to suit her role in the film, initially appearing in fashionable dresses, shifting to ordinary-looking cardigans toward the end of the film.

 As a result of her performance in The Country Girl, Kelly won the Academy Award for Best Actress.
 Her acceptance speech was brief: "The thrill of this moment keeps me from saying what I really feel.
 I can only say thank you with all my heart to all who made this possible for me.
 Thank you."
 Her main competitor was Judy Garland for her performance in A Star Is Born.
 After receiving the Oscar nomination, Kelly won the New York Film Critics Circle Award for best actress for her performances in her three big movie roles of 1954: Rear Window, Dial M For Murder, and The Country Girl.
 At the Golden Globe Awards in 1955, Kelly won the Award for Best Actress in a Motion Picture – Drama.
-The New York Times praised her performance in The Country Girl as "excellent", and Rear Window got her marquee credits on a par with, and beyond, those of Stewart and Hitchcock.
+The New York Times praised her performance in The Country Girl as "excellent", and Rear Window got her marquee credits on par with, and beyond, those of Stewart and Hitchcock.